 Other poetry and writing gubbins will appear on @MoveablePress or @InternetofWords via Twitter.
 Note my Twitter handle’s changed.
 Don’t trust whoever it is pretending to be @AlternativeChat.
 They’re lying.

 YouTube Channel for Monthly content is here.
-If you look closely enough, sometime in January some video content should appear.
+If you look closely enough, sometime in May, video content will appear.

 The Internet of Words can be found on Instagram.
 That too might be worth a look this year.